run-nan/open-docs/docs/abilities/business/ONES-API-operation/mutation.md

 ### Step 1: Add ability

-Add the Mutation event hijacking ability in the plugin configuration file, you can use `op add ability` to add the `item-mutation` ability.
+Add the Mutation event hijacking ability in the plugin configuration file, you can use `npx op add ability` to add the `item-mutation` ability.

 Example configuration: